-Nobody wants to get sick or have an accident while traveling.
+Nobody wants to get sick or have an accident while travelling.
 And especially not when you feel fit and healthy before your trip.
 But it’s not just sickness that can ruin your well-deserved holiday.

 It’s always better to be on the safe side and get yourself covered in advance.
-Traveling with valid travel insurance is not only recommended but also necessary to enjoy a relaxing holiday.
+Travelling with valid travel insurance is not only recommended but also necessary to enjoy a relaxing holiday.
 Several factors play an important role in choosing the right travel insurance.

 Here are 7 things you should definitely check before choosing your insurance.

 1. Traveling alone or with family?

 If you travel alone, you will most probably choose an Individual Plan for yourself.

 But if you’re travelling with your family, things are a bit different.
 Special Family Plans are covering the whole family and are usually cheaper than Individual Plans.
 Compare the options you have and find the right one for you and your family.